koyeary/castlingforrookies/README.md

 We're only just beginning.
 This application is continually deployed to show most recent code, and so may be subject to downtime and errors as development continues.

-If the app is up and running, you can take a look at it here: "".
+If the app is up and running, you can take a look at it here: [on my heroku].

+If not, see below under Instructions.

 ### Current To-Do